wongjustin99/cis4930_notes/_posts/2013-09-20-abstract-factory-2-and-builder.md

 ### 3. Parameterise the AF

-a.
-FMs are written in terms of Class objects
+1. FMs are written in terms of Class objects
   * similar to #2, except the AF's initialiser is parameterised with objects that will be used to instantiate the Products.
-b.
-FMs are written in terms of Prototype objects
+2. FMs are written in terms of Prototype objects

 ### 4. Parameterise the AF with a Product family name